-^{} Expense for grants attributed to 2019 bonuses was recorded in 2019.
+(a) Expense for Q1 grants attributed to 2019 bonuses was recorded in 2019.(b) Clawback of shares granted in 2019.

 NOTE 13 - BUSINESS COMBINATIONS

 On February 14, 2020, the Company acquired all of the assets of OneQor Technologies, Inc. ("OneQor").
 The acquisition of OneQor was accounted for in accordance with ASC 805-10, "Business Combinations."
 The total consideration transferred included 58,154,027 shares of the Company's common stock, with a fair value of \$9.31 million.
 The preliminary allocation of the purchase price was based upon a preliminary valuation, and the Company's estimates and assumptions of the assets acquired and liabilities assumed were subject to change within the measurement period pending the finalization of a third-party valuation.
 The multi-period excess earnings method, an income approach, was utilized to estimate the fair value of OneQor's customer relationships.
 The relief-from-royalty method, an income approach, was utilized to estimate the fair value of OneQor's trade name.
 The following table summarizes the preliminary allocation of the purchase price: